Only Wanna Be with You (Amy Shark song)

 "Only Wanna Be with You" is a song by Australian singer-songwriter Amy Shark.
 The song was released on 7 October 2022 as the lead single from Shark's forthcoming third studio album.

 Shark said "This song is about finding someone who you really love spending time with.
 Someone who you kind of just can't get enough of, but because you can't be with that person, you date a bunch of other people in hopes that you will form those same feelings with someone else.
 But you won't, because you only want to be with that other person."

 Shark also said "I just wanna make cool songs and cool art.
 Nothing scares me anymore, I'm making music because I love making music again and not for any other reason.
 I'm taking a lot more risks without fear."

+At the APRA Music Awards of 2024, the song was nominated for Most Performed Australian Work and Most Performed Pop Work.

 Music video

 The music video was directed by Jeremy Koren and filmed in Melbourne.
 It was released on 7 October 2022.
 It shows Shark dancing across the set in front of a backdrop of swirling reds and flashing lights.

 The red sheet featured silhouettes of a backing band that includes Oscar Dawson her regular drummer Joey Malafu and Soren Walker.